wanglab-broad/mCNS-atlas/Cell_segmentation_typing/README.md

 ### Subcluster cell types
 - We further subcluster by Leiden clustering and then manually annotate within each main cluster
-- Example script of 'Di- and mesencephalon excitatory neurons' and 'cerebellum neurons' is provided
+- Example script of 'Di- and mesencephalon excitatory neurons' and 'cerebellum neurons' is provided.
+Change input main cell type for susbclustering of other main cell types.

 ### Plot UMAP and cell type map